schostin/gcp-organization/README.md

   `gcloud projects create "$SEED_PROJECT_ID" --name "$SEED_PROJECT_NAME" --organization "$ORGANIZATION_ID"`
 - Get the project ID of the created project with `gcloud projects list`.
 Set this project as default for all following commands by `gcloud config set project $SEED_PROJECT_ID`.
-- Link a billing account to the project with
-  `gcloud beta billing projects link "$SEED_PROJECT_ID" --billing-account "$BILLING_ACCOUNT_ID"`
+- Create a new billing account (or use an existing one) and Link the billing account to the project with `gcloud beta billing projects link "$SEED_PROJECT_ID" --billing-account "$BILLING_ACCOUNT_ID"`
 - We need to enable some APIs first, the rest can later be activated via Code.
 This can be done with `gcloud services enable cloudresourcemanager.googleapis.com` and repeat for:
   - iamcredentials.googleapis.com
+  - cloudbilling.googleapis.com
+  - iam.googleapis.com
 - Create a new service account within the new seed project to be used by the terraform pipeline.
 This can be done with the command
   `gcloud iam service-accounts create "$SERVICE_ACCOUNT_NAME" --display-name="Service Account for Organization Terraform Usage"`.